 How long does the right@home program last?

 Your home visits will usually start while you are pregnant, or just after your baby is born.
 This will help you get to know your right@home nurse so you and your family feel comfortable around them.
-Usually the same nurse will visit you each time.
 The right@home program can support you and your family through home visits, until your baby is two years old.

 What happens during a home visit?